 Sealant is a premade- solution, easy-to-use formulated with the combination of grout powder in lieu of water.

-Sealant is created with the idea of making grout joints less solvent for water absorption, keeping the grout safe against stains, mildew, and mold.it is taking the place of secondary sealants and is generally applied after installation.
+Sealant was created with the idea of making grout joints less solvent for water absorption, keeping the grout safe against stains, mildew, and mold.
+It takes the place of secondary sealants and is generally applied after installation.

 Sealants enhance the quality of grout’s color.
 It is also known for maintaining the shade of color.
-Some sealant additives creators claim that it empowers the grout.
+Some sealant additive creators claim that it empowers the grout.

 Before picking up a sealant, have a compatibility match with your grout and sealant.